hashicorp/design-system/website/docs/components/form/masked-input/partials/code/how-to-use.md

 </Hds::Form::MaskedInput::Field>
 ```

+!!!
+Info

+**Important to know**

+When the multiline input is masked, the browser converts newline characters to masked characters: this means that the multiline text will appear as a single long string of characters, even if it's inside a `<textarea>` element.

+Instead, when the text is not masked it will respect the newline characters: this means it may occupy more lines that when it's masked (try the example above).

+Something to keep in mind when designing and implementing a functionality that requires to use this component.

+!!!

 #### Helper text

 You can add extra information to the field using helper text.
 When helper text is added, the component automatically adds an `aria-describedby` attribute to the input control, associating it with the automatically generated `ID` of the helper text element.